bxlab/cmdb-quantbio/assignments/bootcamp/statistical_modeling/assignment/index.md

 3. Use the Unix `join` command to combine the above dataset that you created with the dataset containing ages of the mother and father of each proband (`aau1043_parental_age.csv`) at the probands time of birth.

+### Exercise 2: Fit and interpret linear regression models with Python

 4. Use numpy `genfromtxt` to load the "joined" data from step 3 into a numpy array.
 Note that the `Names = True` option to genfromtxt obtains column names from the first line of the file (see genfromtxt documentation).

-### Exercise 2: Fit and interpret linear regression models

 5. Use matplotlib to plot:
 * the count of maternal de novo mutations vs. maternal age